nesterrovv/c-course/README.md

 1. Image rotation
 1. Memory allocator.

-First lab is uploaded.
+Both labs are uploaded.
 Read local README file for more information.

 This repository represents my progress in this course.
-Will be updated.
+Will be updated in the case of a teacher's verdict that edits are needed.
+I hope this doesn't happen :)